How Redpanda Works

 This page provides details about how Redpanda works.
 For a high-level overview, see Introduction to Redpanda.

-Redpanda Tiered Storage is a multi-tiered remote storage solution that provides the ability to offload log segments to cloud storage in near real time.
-Tiered Storage can be combined with local storage to provide infinite data retention and disaster recovery on a per-topic basis.
+Redpanda Tiered Storage is a multi-tiered object storage solution that provides the ability to offload log segments to object storage in near real time.
+Tiered Storage can be combined with local storage to provide long-term data retention and disaster recovery on a per-topic basis.

 To scale topics, Redpanda shards them into one or more partitions that are distributed across the nodes in a cluster.
 This allows for concurrent writing and reading from multiple nodes.
 When producers write to a topic, they route events to one of the topic’s partitions.
 Events with the same key (like a stock ticker) are always routed to the same partition, and Redpanda guarantees the order of events at the partition level.
 Consumers read events from a partition in the order that they were written.
 If a key is not specified, then events are sent to all topic-partitions in a round-robin fashion.